f4exb/sdrangel/Readme.md

   - Added display and precise control of the shift frequency from center frequency of the NFM receivers.
   - Removed useless spectrum visualizer in NFM receivers.
 Created a null sink class to fit corresponding parameter in NFMDemod class constructor.
   - Added display and precise control of the shift frequency from center frequency of the SSB receivers.
+  - SSB filter bounds are tunable so that filter can be set off from center frequency allowing aural decoding of CW
   - Make the sidebands appear correctly on SSB channel overlay.
 Limit to +/- 6 kHz to fit channel spectrum analyzer window
   - SSB bandwidth can now be tuned in steps of 100 Hz
   - NFM and SSB receiver in focus trigger the display of the central frequency line on the spectrum frequency scale thus facilitating its identification